redhat-cop/ocp-disconnected-docs/INSTALL.md

 1. In order to access the web console, we will need to connect to the private VPC.
 One way to do this is to simply use sshuttle ([https://sshuttle.readthedocs.io/en/stable/overview.html](https://sshuttle.readthedocs.io/en/stable/overview.html)) using the following commands.

-From the ICLT Install Python 3.6 on the Sparta Bastion Node to support using sshuttle
+From the ICLT host, run the following command to install Python 3.6 on the Sparta Bastion Node to support using sshuttle

 ```